Disclosure: ThirdLove sent me this lingerie for review purposes. All opinions are my own.

 The lingerie industry has always been a bit resistant to change and reluctant to adopt new technologies.
 Just yesterday, I read an article on The Lingerie Journal waxing poetic about the “good old days” of pre-internet retail.
 And every season, I speak to brands and retailers at market that are proud of not having a website, email list, or social media prescence (often with the refrain, “Our customers aren’t online.”)
-While that kind of posturing may endear them to their other soon-to-obsolete peers, there’s an entire generation – which is soon to be 2 or 3 generations – that’s used to buying things online and may even prefer to buy things online.
-The lingerie industry’s almost glacial response to online marketing and their larger resistance to technological integration has created a void that other companies are all too eager to fill.
+While that kind of posturing may endear them to their other soon-to-be-obsolete peers, there’s an entire generation (and, very shortly, 2 or 3 generations) that’s used to buying things online.
+Heck, many people even prefer to buy things online.
+The lingerie industry’s almost glacial response to online marketing (and their larger resistance to technological integration overall) has created a void that other companies are all too eager to fill.
 Furthermore, the rise in mobile technology has created another gap, particularly for brands who’ve opted not to create apps or mobile-friendly websites.
 This is the gap ThirdLove is attempting to fill.

 ThirdLove is explicitly about disrupting the traditional approach to lingerie, removing both brick and mortar boutiques and mainstream brands from the lingerie shopping experience.
 Their app sizes you using image recognition technologies and then recommends bras from their in-house collection for purchase.
 It’s a virtual fitting and shopping experience, requiring no person-to-person interaction at any stage in the process.
 ThirdLove’s bra selection includes balconet, plunge, and t-shirt styles in both regular cup sizes and “half cup sizes.”
 The company also offers a limited selection of loungewear/daywear.